-He followed up on that tremendous year with the release of Forrest Gump (1994), the sprawling story of an unlikely hero's path through late twentieth-century American history.
-The film was a phenomenal box office success, winning Oscars for Best Picture and Best Director (Robert Zemeckis).
-For his part, Hanks brought home his second straight Best Actor statuette, becoming the first person in 50 years to accomplish that feat.
+He followed up on that tremendous year with the release of Forrest Gump (1994), the sprawling story of an unlikely hero's path through late-20th century American history directed by Robert Zemeckis.
+The film was a phenomenal box office success, winning Oscars for Best Picture and Best Director.
+For his part, Hanks brought home his second straight Best Actor award, becoming the first person in 50 years to accomplish that feat.

 That same year, Hanks made his directorial and screenwriting debut with That Thing You Do!, which enjoyed moderate success.
-He continued his behind-the-camera duties in the Emmy-winning HBO miniseries, From the Earth to the Moon, for which he produced, directed, wrote, and acted in various episodes.
+He continued his behind-the-camera duties in the Emmy-winning HBO miniseries, From the Earth to the Moon, for which he produced, directed, wrote and acted in for various episodes.

 In 1998, he starred in another groundbreaking blockbuster, Saving Private Ryan, a World War II drama directed by Steven Spielberg and filmed with gruesome accuracy.
-While the film was nominated for Best Director and Best Actor, and was a favorite for Best Picture, only Spielberg took home the Oscar.
+While the film was nominated for Best Director and Best Actor Academy Awards, and was a favorite for Best Picture, only Spielberg took home the Oscar.

-Hanks soared to the top of the holiday box office in late 1999, as he reprised his role as the voice of Woody, the cowboy at the center of 1995's animated Toy Story.
+Hanks soared to the top of the holiday box office in late-1999, as he reprised his role as the voice of Woody, the cowboy at the center of 1995's animated film Toy Story.
 Toy Story 2, also featuring the voice of Tim Allen, surpassed all expectations at the box office, grossing a record-breaking $80.8 million when it opened over Thanksgiving weekend.
-He also starred in The Green Mile, which shot to No. 2 at the box office, behind Toy Story 2, in its opening weekend.
+He also starred in The Green Mile during this time, which shot to No. 2 at the box office, behind Toy Story 2, in its opening weekend.
 The film was set in a Depression-era prison and adapted from a story by Stephen King.

 profile name: Tom Hanks profile occupation: